 but i do know the tamil words for peas and mushroom. so in tamil language this dish would be called pattani kalan curry.

 the mushroom curry tastes more like a korma and would go very well with plain steamed rice. i had made jeera rice to go along with it…. but later realized both the mushroom & peas curry and jeera rice together were not a good combination.

 the aromatic jeera rice was overpowering the subtle taste of the coconut and cashew in the curry. so when you make this south indian curry serve either with steamed rice or rotis-chapatis or the kerala paratha or a plain paratha. most of the recipes i post are often in the step by step format. so is this curry. so enjoy the pics.

-step by step recipe of south indian mushroom and peas curry:
+lets start step by step south indian mushroom peas curry recipe:

 1: firstly begin to cook the shelled fresh peas in water. in winters fresh green peas are easily available

 2: in the meantime, rinse and chop the mushrooms. then saute them in oil for 5-6 mins till they are cooked completely. keep the sauted mushrooms aside on a plate.

 4: once they get cooked completely, then drain and keep aside. reserve the stock for later to be added in the curry. if you want to use the stock then use fresh peas. if you are going to use frozen peas, then discard the stock. in this case add water to the curry later.

 5: in a grinder or blender make a paste of cashews and grated fresh coconut with some water.